-As I arrived at the Shri Guru Nanak Gurdwara car park, I could already see that this day was going to be very energetic, very vibrant, and very fun.
-There were bright silks draped around as decoration, and happy guests mingling and socialising, waiting for the bride and groom to arrive.
+As I arrived at the Shri Guru Nanak Gurdwara car park, I could already see that this day would be very energetic, vibrant, and fun.
+There were bright silks draped around as decoration and happy guests mingling and socialising, waiting for the bride and groom to arrive.
 Not even the rainstorm that suddenly appeared from nowhere could dampen the spirits.

-I managed to catch a quick glimpse of the beautiful bride, dressed in red and gold, and showing off her choora bangles (a symbol of her newlywed status) just before the Milni ceremony.
+I quickly saw the beautiful bride dressed in red and gold and showing off her choora bangles (a symbol of her newlywed status) just before the Milni ceremony.
 The bride left before any of the guests spotted her.
-Their first look of the bride is during her grand entrance for the ‘Anand Karaj’.
+Their first look at the bride is during her grand entrance for the ‘Anand Karaj’.

 Sikh Wedding Photography